segrelab/MiCoNE/docs/usage.rst

 Usage
 =====

-The ``mindpipe`` pipeline comes with an easy to use CLI.
+The ``micone`` pipeline comes with an easy to use CLI.
 To get a list of supported subcommands you can type:

 .. code-block:: console

-    mindpipe --help
+    micone --help

 Supported subcommands:
 1. init - Creates ``conda`` environments for various pipeline processes